 This website presents a portfolio of pottery work and information about Peter D’Ascoli, the maker.

 Dr. Peter D’Ascoli’s interests move between art and science.
 He first studied art at Montgomery College, a community college near his hometown of Washington, DC with the intent to pursue architecture.
 Since then, he has continued his art education at the Minneapolis College of Art and Design and Northern Clay Center among other venues.
-Recently, Peter joined MN NICE, an advanced certificate program in ceramics at Northern Clay Center under Ursula Hargens, and he studied glazes with Matt Katz.
+Peter joined MN NICE, an advanced certificate program in ceramics at Northern Clay Center under Ursula Hargens, and he studied glazes with Matt Katz.
 Peter’s work has been carried by the Waterworks Art Museum and Girl Ran Away with The Spoon, in Miles City, MT.
 Currently, Peter’s work can be found at Clay@3 Gallery (#170 at the Northrup King Building) in North East Minneapolis and Fresh Eye Gallery in South Minneapolis.

 Peter’s ceramic work includes functional and sculptural pieces that are thrown and hand built.
 The tactility of pottery has always drawn Peter.
 His current work includes functional forms, such as bowls and plates, that one touches every day and sculptural objects that have a formal presence in space.
 While form is central to all his pieces, his current focus is on the surface.
 Peter wants to present work that is approachable and available as well as work with a message even if that message might be enigmatic at times.

 Pieces of Formed Clay, an artist statement in three parts